Seagate/cortx-k8s/README.md

 ## Troubleshooting

-### Using dummy containers
+### Using stub containers

-The Helm charts work with both "dummy" and "CORTX ALL" containers, allowing users to deploy both placeholder Kubernetes artifacts and functioning CORTX deployments using the same code base.
-If you are encountering issues deploying CORTX on Kubernetes, you can utilize the dummy container method by setting the necessary component in `solution.yaml` to use an image of `ghcr.io/seagate/centos:7` instead of a CORTX-based image.
+The Helm charts work with both "stub" and "CORTX ALL" containers, allowing users to deploy both placeholder Kubernetes artifacts and functioning CORTX deployments using the same code base.
+If you are encountering issues deploying CORTX on Kubernetes, you can utilize the stub container method by setting the necessary component in `solution.yaml` to use an image of `ghcr.io/seagate/centos:7` instead of a CORTX-based image.
 This will deploy the same Kubernetes structure, expect the container entrypoints will be set to `sleep 3650d` to allow for deployment progression and user inspection of the overall deployment.

 ## License